Looking for additional

 retirement savings options?

 A MYGA could be a good solution for finding a higher interest rate on some of your assets to help better meet your expenses in the future.
 In some ways, a MYGA functions like a bank certificate of deposit, or bank CD, in that you are guaranteed an interest rate for a specific period of time.
 However, there are also a number of differences.
 MYGAs are a type of insurance product.
 They are long term contracts and they can be used to generate a guaranteed income that cannot be outlived.
 MYGAs can also offer a competitive interest rate for a set period of years.
-If you purchase a MYGA, the carrier will typically pay you interest on your single premium payment each year for the guaranteed period.
+If you purchase a MYGA, the carrier will typically pay you interest on your single premium payment each year for the guarantee period.
 You can usually withdraw the interest each year.
 Our company offers versions with and without this feature.

 Early withdrawal of the initial premium will typically be subject to a penalty.
 This penalty decreases each year.
 The period of time that funds are subject to a surrender charge typically matches the guarantee period.
 It is recommend that you have sufficient liquid funds available during this time period.